-A speech disorder refers to a problem with the actual production of sounds, whereas a language disorder refers to a difficulty understanding or putting words together to communicate ideas.
+Speech refers to the actual production of sounds, whereas language refers to understanding or putting words together to communicate ideas.

-Articulation disorders: difficulties producing sounds in syllables or saying words incorrectly to the point that listeners can’t understand what’s being said.
+Articulation difficulties: difficulties producing sounds in syllables or saying words incorrectly to the point that listeners can’t understand what’s being said.

-Fluency disorders: problems such as stuttering, in which the flow of speech is interrupted by abnormal stoppages, repetitions (st-st-stuttering), or prolonging sounds and syllables (ssssstuttering).
+Fluency difficulties: problems such as stuttering, in which the flow of speech is interrupted by abnormal stoppages, repetitions (st-st-stuttering), or prolonging sounds and syllables (ssssstuttering).

-Dysphagia/oral feeding disorders: these include difficulties with drooling, eating, and swallowing.
+Dysphagia/oral feeding difficulties: these include difficulties with drooling, eating, and swallowing.

-Expressive disorders: difficulty putting words together, limited vocabulary, or inability to use language in a socially appropriate way.
+Expressive difficulties: difficulty putting words together, limited vocabulary, or inability to use language in a socially appropriate way.

 Individuals might need speech-language therapy for a variety of reasons, including: